Everything to Know About Chimney Inspection Cost

 - Does your chimney inspection include a chimney cleaning?

 - Does your chimney inspection include a camera inspection?

-- What equipment do you use during the inspection?
+- What equipment will you use during the inspection?

 - Will you provide a detailed inspection report after the service is complete?
 Can I see a sample report?